The Balanced Three-Role Model

 -

-This is the balanced ecosystem the industry has always needed — and the SSOS finally provides.
+This is the balanced ecosystem the industry has always needed.
+The CFO Transformation Agent finally provides it.